mjl-/ding/README.md

 That's not a question.
 But please do send the actual question in.

-For feedback, bug reports and questions, please contact m.lukkien@irias.nl.
+For feedback, bug reports and questions, please contact mechiel@ueber.net.

 # Developing